Deed of Surrender of a Lease

-Our Deed of Surrender of Lease template is for use where the landlord and tenant have agreed to terminate the lease early.
-For a lease that is registered at the Land Registry, you can use a TR1 to surrender it, but most parties prefer to use a deed of surrender, as it is a more appropriate form to use as a starting point (the Land Registry actually recommend you use a deed of surrender).
+Our Deed of Surrender of Lease template is for use where the landlord and tenant have agreed to terminate early.
+For a lease that is registered at the Land Registry, you can use a TR1 to surrender it.
+However, most parties prefer to use a deed of surrender, as it is a more appropriate starting point.
+The Land Registry actually recommend you use a deed of surrender.

 This deed of surrender incorporates various options, so it is appropriate whether or not:

 1. the lease is “old” or “new” lease for the purposes of the Landlord and Tenant (Covenants) Act 1995;